 - Potter’s Marsh Boardwalk: Be sure to bring your camera and binoculars for this one!
 1500 feet of boardwalk over the marsh get you up close and personal with all kinds of birds.
 Even though it’s right along a busy highway it’s still full of migratory birds who make their summer home here.

 Have fun in Alaska with your kids!
 Just be sure to plan an outing for burning off steam and letting them be kids and your trip will be so much more enjoyable.
 You’ll have a better time and your kid will have some great memories as well.
-And as always feel free to contact me with any travel questions, tour questions, restaurant questions or anything else you can think of, I’m always available to help.
+And as always feel free to contact me with any travel questions, tour questions, restaurant questions, or anything else you can think of, I’m always available to help.

-Here’s a few other Alaska Posts I’ve written, enjoy!
+Here are a few other Alaska Posts I’ve written, enjoy!

 Sharing is Caring!